-Guided by our expert faculty, you and your fellow nonprofit executives will be challenged to examine your personal values, sense of vocation, and integrity as the backbone of brave leadership.
-At the organizational level, you will explore how to build solid human resources practices, how to understand emotional intelligence and the role it plays in having difficult yet effective conversations.
+Guided by our expert faculty, you and your fellow nonprofit executives will be challenged to examine your personal values, and explore how to understand emotional intelligence and the role it plays in having difficult yet effective conversations.

 Develop your personal leadership values and maximize your people resources